BlockheaderWeb3-Community/auto-swap/README.md

 # Auto Swappr
 Your one-stop-shop to guard against highly volatile non-stable crypto assets.
+Simplifying auto swapping of non-stables to stables